So you’ve decided to start a blog and you’re ready to dive in. Well done! This is one life decision you certainly won’t regret.

 The last item on our starting a blog checklist is to make a publishing plan.

-Increasing your content velocity will help to push it forward in the eyes of Google.
+Increasing your content velocity will help to push it forward in the Google rankings.
 The more content you post, the more frequently Google will crawl and index your site.

 So I strongly recommend posting a new blog post every day for as long as you can.
 This is the best approach for building a profitable blog fast.